kmillage/katmillage.com/content/apps-graphics/index.md

 title: App Development & Graphic Design
 ---

-Much of my professional work is geared towards fishery managers and other stakeholders, and I regularly create products to make the the findings of my work more accessible to non-academic audiences and to serve as decision-support tools for managers.
+Much of my professional work is geared towards informing fishery managers and other fishery stakeholders, and thus I regularly create visualizations and tools to make the the findings of my work more accessible to non-academic audiences.
 These types of products include illustrative graphics, technical reports, and interactive web-based applications built using *Shiny*.

 <hr>